mads-app-reviews-nlp/mads-app-reviews-nlp.github.io/index.md

 # 5. Topic Modelling

 # 6. Discussion and Next Steps
+- For supervised learning, feature engineering is important to achieve high performance.
+Our project shows that with a robust feature engineering process, we can achieve relatively high baseline performance.
+- Having good ground truth labels can be challenging, but is fundamental to a good classification task.
+As we can see in our failure analysis, many misclassifications happened because the customer ratings themselves are not good ground truth labels.
+- There exists a tradeoff between training time and model performance.
+Deep learning approaches have proven to result in better performance with less data thanks to the power of transfer learning but come at the cost of longer training time and more computational resources (GPU).
+This is an important consideration that should be evaluated for every NLP pipeline.
+- The most challenging part of unsupervised learning is that there is no subjective measure to tell us how good the model is.
+It heavily relies on human judgment.
+The failure of using log-likelihood and perplexity to measure the model performance was a surprise for us because these metrics are perceived as the most popular evaluation metrics.
+- The topics extracted from the model look reasonable to us but there is still room for improvement.
+If time/resources are allowed, we would like to explore the gensim package which is a more robust NLP package than scikit-learn.
+In addition, the LDA2vec model may be able to help us to tackle the issue around reviewers using different words to represent the same meanings.
+The LDA2vec model leverages the power of word2vec as the feature representation approach.
+- In terms of potential ethical issues, one possible issue that might arise is if we choose to adopt language detection as part of our feature processing.
+By filtering non-English reviews, we could be training models that are more biased towards English speakers.
+This is especially apparent for food delivery platforms that operate in countries where there are non-English speakers (e.g Malaysia).
+- Another ethical consideration for deploying these models would be the process of collecting and storing reviews data.
+Reviews data on both Google App Store and Apple Store could contain personal information such as a person’s name and email address, and if these datasets are not stored and processed properly (e.g drop PII columns or restrict access), there could be a risk of exposing sensitive data.

 # 7. Statement Of Work
 This project is a collaborative effort with equal participation from everyone, specifically: